rizinorg/cutter/docs/source/building.rst

 * **rz_core development package not found**

-If you installed radare2 and still encounter this error, it could be that your ``PATH`` environment variable is set improperly (doesn’t contain ``/usr/local/bin``).
-You can fix this by adding the radare2 installation dir to your ``PATH`` variable.
+If you installed rizin and still encounter this error, it could be that your ``PATH`` environment variable is set improperly (doesn’t contain ``/usr/local/bin``).
+You can fix this by adding the rizin installation dir to your ``PATH`` variable.

 macOS specific solutions: